Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Model reduction via the IM method

 \section{Model reduction via the IM method}

-The basic idea underlying the IM method is that, after a brief transient, the phase space dynamics of the system becomes confined to a lower-dimensional surface embedded within the full phase space~\cite{GorKar05}.
+The basic idea underlying the IM method is that, after a brief transient, the phase space dynamics of the system becomes confined to a lower-dimensional surface embedded within the full phase space~\red{\cite{fenichel1979geometric, GorKar05}}.
 This surface is invariant under the flow, i.e. any trajectory that starts on it remains confined there for all future times.
 In many applications, this invariant surface corresponds to the so-called slow manifold, which governs the long-term evolution of the system once the fast modes have relaxed.
-Originally formulated within the framework of Kolmogorov–Arnold–Moser theory for perturbed integrable Hamiltonian systems~\cite{Kol,Arn,Mos}, the IM method was later adapted in kinetic theory to derive closed-form hydrodynamic equations from the Boltzmann equation~\cite{chapman1990mathematical,Gor04,colan08,colan09}.
-The method proceeds by solving a system of invariance equations, which, from a geometric standpoint, ensure that the vector field of the original dynamical system remains tangent to the manifold at every point.
-These same equations also admit a direct algebraic interpretation, outlined in Appendix~\ref{app:app4}.
-A noteworthy feature of the IM method is that it enables an exact resummation of the Chapman–Enskog expansion \cite{GorKar,Kar02,CM22}, thereby avoiding the spurious divergences in dispersion relations that often arise from high-order truncations~\cite{Bobylev,colan07,colan07b}.
-In recent years, the method has found applications across a range of disciplines, including the reduction of complex reaction networks in chemical kinetics~\cite{Gor2018}, climate modeling~\cite{Gin2014}, and the dimensional reduction of stochastic differential equations~\cite{CM22,CDM22,colangeli2025hybrid}.
-In our setup, the implementation of the method begins with a rescaling of the time variable \( t \) and the parameter \( \beta \), as discussed in the following sections.
+In our setup, the implementation of the method begins with a rescaling of the time variable \( t \) and the parameter \( \beta \), as discussed in the following section.